msszczep/szcz-dot-org/content/md/posts/2005-02-01-year-tv-funding-struggles-comes-end.md

 :layout :post
 :tags  ["media"]}

-Throughout 2004, Third Coast Press reported on CAN TV,the network of Chicago public access TV channels, and the funding fight over its future.
+Throughout 2004, Third Coast Press reported on CAN TV, the network of Chicago public access TV channels, and the funding fight over its future.
 In January 2004, the cable company RCN had defaulted on due payments to CAN TV, which brought tremendous protest and record-setting fines against RCN.
-Not long thereafter,RCN filed for bankruptcy.
+Not long thereafter, RCN filed for bankruptcy.

 In May 2004, Chicago Alderman Bernard Stone (50th Ward) had offered an ordinance to restructure the funding for CAN TV.
 The ordinance was passed by the city's Finance Committee, but didn't advance to the City Council.
 This led